 - Car battery

 - Plan for gas costs.
-With gas prices rising, make sure you have a budget in mind before you leave so that you can get to where you want to go.
+Make sure you have a budget in mind before you leave so that you can get to where you want to go.

 - Consider putting together a “vehicle emergency kit,” which includes items like road flares, flashlights, water, and warm clothes.